MrWinston700/real_world_math_frontend/README.md

 # real_world_math_frontend README

-This is frontend section. will need a the backend to this project which you can find here:
+This is frontend section. will need the backend to this project which you can find here:

 https://github.com/superHotStuff/real_world_math_backend